codefresh-io/cap-docs.codefresh.io/_docs/pipelines/variables.md

 | {% raw %}`${{CF_PULL_REQUEST_MERGED_COMMIT_SHA}}`{% endraw %}       | the commit SHA on the base branch after the pull request was merged (in most cases it will be master)   |
 | {% raw %}`${{CF_PULL_REQUEST_HEAD_COMMIT_SHA}}`{% endraw %}  | the commit SHA on the head branch (the branch that we want to push)  |

-## User Provided Variables
+## User-defined variables

-User provided variables can be defined at 6 levels:
+User variables can be defined at 6 levels:

 1. Manually within a step using the [export](http://linuxcommand.org/lc3_man_pages/exporth.html) command or in any **subsequent** step with the [cf_export]({{site.baseurl}}/docs/codefresh-yaml/variables/#using-cf_export-command) command
 1. [Freestyle Step Definition]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/#examples) (using the `environment` field)